 Anyone handling personal health information regularly should check if they count as Covered Entities or Business Associates.
 They should also review their practices to identify ones likely to be covered by HIPAA.
 They should remember important issues like processing or retention of genetic information, as well as the use of anyone’s personal health information for marketing.

-The cost of a violation, especially if it is deemed willful, can rise into the millions.
+If deemed willful, a violation can cost millions of dollars.
 It’s better to make sure all policies and practices are acceptable under HIPAA than to risk a costly investigation.

 Contact us to learn how we can help you with ensuring HIPAA compliance.